dmastream/velobooster/README.md

 ## 📋 Overview

-Velo Booster is an automated bot designed for farming XP and Battle Pass progression in Call of Duty: Modern Warfare 2 (2022) and Warzone 2.0.
-The bot works by:
+Velo Booster is an automated bot designed for farming XP and Battle Pass progression in Call of Duty: Warzone The bot works by:

-- Automatically queuing for Battle Royale matches
+- Automatically queuing for Plunder matches
 - Navigating game menus using computer vision
 - Performing random movements in-game to avoid AFK detection
 - Monitoring game state and automatically requeuing after matches end